Spatial 3D medical and dental workflow display

 Shared viewing in real rooms

-Many medical workflows are collaborative.
-Planning, discussion, education, and explanation often happen around a display, so a solution that works without personal wearables is easier to place into existing rooms and routines.
+Many medical education and communication workflows are collaborative.
+Discussion, teaching, and explanation often happen around a display, so a solution that works without personal wearables is easier to place into existing rooms and routines.

 Better review for doctor-patient discussion

-In dental, orthodontic, and aesthetic consultation settings, treatment plans are easier to discuss when both clinician and patient can see form, structure, and expected change more directly on the same screen.
+In dental, orthodontic, and aesthetic consultation settings, prepared visual material is easier to discuss when both clinician and patient can see form, structure, and expected change more directly on the same screen.

 Lower workflow friction